truist/ubulk/backlog.md

     - after checking that package files all match
     - delete everything installed in the system
     - on error, die with comprehensive error message
-* Option and command-arg to skip deletion (and just do install)
-    - e.g. if you had a prior delete fail, and manually finished it
 * Check if expected packages are actually installed
     - i.e. maybe they reported "success" but aren't really there
     - at the very end of the script (even after later stories)